hacketo7/gddocs/docs/endpoints/users/getGJScores20.md

 ## Response

 Returns a list of [user objects](/resources/server/user.md) in order based on which leaderboard you're viewing, separated by pipe `|` characters.

+Returns -1 if secret is incorrect or not provided.

 ## Example